rohanpsingh/RapidPoseLabels/README.md

 # Automated Data Annotation for 6-DoF Object Pose Estimation

 This is a tool for rapid generation of labeled training dataset primarily for the purpose of training keypoint detector networks for full pose estimation of a rigid, non-articulated 3D object in RGB images.
-The code is based on our paper: *Rapid Pose Label Generation through Sparse Representation of Unknown Objects*, [Rohan P. Singh](https://github.com/rohanpsingh), [Mehdi Benallegue](https://github.com/mehdi-benallegue), Yusuke Yoshiyasu, Fumio Kanehiro. [under-review]
+The code is based on our paper: *[Rapid Pose Label Generation through Sparse Representation of Unknown Objects](https://arxiv.org/pdf/2011.03790.pdf)*; [Rohan P. Singh](https://github.com/rohanpsingh), [Mehdi Benallegue](https://github.com/mehdi-benallegue), Yusuke Yoshiyasu, Fumio Kanehiro. [under-review]

 We provide a GUI to fetch minimal user input.
 Using the given software, we have been able to generate large, accurately--labeled, training datasets consisting of multiple objects in different scenes (environments with varying background conditions, illuminations, clutter etc.) using just a handheld RGB-D sensor in only a few hours, including the time involved in capturing the raw dataset.
 And ultimately, used the training dataset for training a bounding-box detector ([YOLOv3](https://github.com/AlexeyAB/darknet)) and a keypoint detector network ([ObjectKeypointTrainer](https://github.com/rohanpsingh/ObjectKeypointTrainer)).